ibm-cloud-docs/AnalyticsEngine/faq.md

 ## Integration

-### Which other IBM Cloud services can I use with IBM Analytics Engine?
+### Which other {{site.data.keyword.Bluemix_notm}} services can I use with IBM Analytics Engine?
-IBM Analytics Engine is a compute engine offered in {{site.data.keyword.DSX_short}} and can be used to push {{site.data.keyword.DSX_short}} jobs to IBM Analytics Engine.
+IBM Analytics Engine is a compute engine offered in {{site.data.keyword.DSX_full}} and can be used to push {{site.data.keyword.DSX_short}} jobs to IBM Analytics Engine.
 Data can be written to Cloudant or Db2 Warehouse on Cloud after being processed by using Spark.

 ### How is IBM Analytics Engine integrated with IBM Watson Studio?

-IBM Analytics Engine is a first class citizen in {{site.data.keyword.DSX_short}}.
+IBM Analytics Engine is a first class citizen in {{site.data.keyword.DSX_full}}.
 Projects (or individual notebooks) in
 {{site.data.keyword.DSX_short}} can be associated with IBM Analytics Engine.
-Once you have an IBM Analytics cluster running in IBM Cloud, log in to {{site.data.keyword.DSX_short}} using the same IBM Cloud credentials you used for IBM Analytics Engine, create a project, go to the project's Settings page, and then add  the IBM Analytics Engine service instance you created to the  project.
+Once you have an IBM Analytics cluster running in {{site.data.keyword.Bluemix_notm}}, log in to {{site.data.keyword.DSX_short}} using the same {{site.data.keyword.Bluemix_notm}} credentials you used for IBM Analytics Engine, create a project, go to the project's Settings page, and then add  the IBM Analytics Engine service instance you created to the  project.
 For details, including videos and tutorials, see [IBM Watson Learning ](https://developer.ibm.com/clouddataservices/docs/analytics-engine/get-started/).
 After you have added the IBM Analytics Engine service to the project, you can select to run a notebook on the service.
 For details on how to run code in a notebook, see [Code and run notebooks](https://dataplatform.ibm.com/docs/content/analyze-data/code-run-notebooks.html?audience=wdp&context=analytics).

 ### Can I use Kafka for data ingestion?

-IBM Message Hub, an IBM Cloud service is based on Apache Kafka.
+IBM Message Hub, an {{site.data.keyword.Bluemix_notm}} service is based on Apache Kafka.
 It can be used to ingest data to an object store.
 This data can then be analyzed on an IBM Analytics Engine cluster.
 Message Hub can also integrate with Spark on the IBM Analytics Engine cluster to bring data directly to the cluster.

 ### Can I set ACID properties for Hive in IBM Analytics Engine?